Fall-2025-COMP163/project-2-TehcGT/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+This Python script builds different types of characters for a game, like Warriors, Mages, and Rogues, using a "blueprint" system.
+It starts with a basic Character blueprint, which is copied by a Player blueprint to add features like level.
+Then, the Warrior, Mage, and Rogue blueprints copy the Player and add their own unique stats.
+Each class attacks differently even when using the same attack method—Warriors use extra strength, Mages use magic, and Rogues have a random chance for a "critical hit."
+Each class also gets a special move: the Warrior's power_strike, the Mage's fireball, and the Rogue's sneak_attack.
+A separate Weapon blueprint is also included to show that a character can "have" a weapon, which is different from a Warrior "is-a" Player.
+Google Gemini helped with this project by finding two bugs (a missing import random and a fireball attack that didn't do damage) and by explaining core codes like self, __init__, and super().
+You can run this code by saving it as character_abilities.py and typing python character_abilities.py in your terminal, which will start a test to show all the characters in action.